-Dr. Richard Niederman, a periodontist and an expert in evidence-based medicine and medical informatics, has been named chairman of the Department of Epidemiology and Health Promotion and a tenured professor of epidemiology and health promotion at NYUCD.
+Dr. Niederman, a periodontist and expert in evidence-based medicine and medical informatics, will also be a tenured professor of epidemiology and health promotion at NYUCD.

 Dr. Niederman succeeds Dr. Ralph V. Katz, who joined the NYU College of Dentistry in 2000 as the inaugural chair of the Department of Epidemiology and Health Promotion.
 Dr. Katz will continue to serve as a professor of epidemiology and health promotion.